New Development Bank: History

-On March 3, 2022, in response to the Russia-Ukraine War, the New Development Bank announced that it put new transactions with Russia on hold.
+In March 2022, the NDB announced that "sound banking principles" required that all new transactions with Russia be put on hold.
 Even though the NDB quickly cut ties with Russia, Fitch Ratings still downgraded the NDB from stable to negative on its Long-Term Issuer Default scale.
 In May 2022, the New Development Bank set up a regional office in India in the state of Gujarat with the goal of financing and observing infrastructure projects in both India and Bangladesh.
+In May 2023, Saudi Arabia expressed its intention to join the NDB.

 Structure and Objectives

 Corporate Governance

 According to the Articles of Agreement, the main organs of the bank are: